AceLyo/Interval_Timer_Python/README.md

 ## License

-This program is licensed under the MIT License.
+This program is licensed under the GPL License.